Neighborhood Stream Restoration

 Waterfall at Fernhill Wetland.
 Photo credit: Ken Reiner.

 Get to know our neighborhood waterways:

-Human activity has greatly degraded the health of our waterways, which affects the overall health of our communities and watershed.
-But we can slow this trend by taking care of streams and creeks.
+Human activity has greatly degraded the health of these waterways, which in turn affects the overall health of our communities and watershed.

 We coordinate and fund neighborhood-scale stream restoration projects to enhance wildlife habitat and improve water quality along urban waterways.
-Reestablishing native trees and shrubs along urban waterways has many ecological benefits, including creating wildlife habitat, filtering rainwater runoffThe flow of excess rain running over a surface., and providing shade to keep water cool and healthy.
+Reestablishing native trees and shrubs along urban waterways has many ecological benefits, including creating wildlife habitat, filtering rainwater runoff, and providing shade to keep water cool and healthy.